G.I. Joe Team

 G.I.
-Joe is the code name of a fictional elite covert special operations unit operating under the control of the United States Military in the G.I.
+Joe is the code name of a fictional elite covert special operations unit operating under the control of the United States Armed Forces in the G.I.
 Joe universe.
-In the 1960s and 1970s, a toy military adventure character based on General Joseph Colton was available.
+In the 1960s and 1970s, a toy military adventure character called G.I.
+Joe was available.
 From 1982, the name "G.I.
 Joe" referred to the team, also known as the "Joe team" or the "Joes".
 The G.I.
 Joe team was introduced as the G.I.
 Joe: A Real American Hero toyline by Hasbro.
 Later, the Marvel G.I.
 Joe: A Real American Hero comic books and the G.I.
 Joe: A Real American Hero television cartoons were released.
 The team's battle cry is "Yo Joe!"

 Background

 The G.I.
 Joe team consists of US Army personnel, representatives from the United States Marine Corps, the United States Air Force, the United States Navy, and the United States Coast Guard.
 A few are from other forces such as the British Army and the Australian Army.
 Members are selected from the best recruits who bring with them their particular skills.